Jala3400/Logo_to_ASCII/docs/how-it-works.md

 2. **Character bitmap**

-We iterate over every pixel and calculate is brightness.
+We iterate over every pixel and calculate its brightness.

 When calculating brightness, a value from 0 to 1 is obtained.
 It is important to subtract 0.5, because the algorithm only works with positive and negative values.
 This will make sense later.